-The age or vintage and a correspondingly high price have a direct connection for top wines.
-Qualitatively outstanding old wines are usually very expensive.
-The fact that wines in principle become better with age is an often quoted, but nevertheless wrong fairy tale, and is reserved only for top products under certain conditions.
-Such crescences are characterised by sometimes extremely long shelf life.
-In the course of bottle aging, the optimal drinking maturity is reached at a certain point in time, but even this does not last forever.
-This means that even with long-lasting wines, the peak is exceeded at some point.
+The age or the vintage and a correspondingly high price have a direct connection in the case of top wines.
+As a rule, qualitatively outstanding old wines are very expensive.
+The idea that wines generally improve with age is an often quoted but nevertheless false myth, and one that is reserved for top products under certain conditions.
+Such wines sometimes have an extremely long shelf life.
+In the course of bottle ageing, optimal drinking maturity is reached at a certain point in time, but even this does not last forever.
+This means that even with long-lived wines, the peak is passed at some point.
 The fact is that very old vintages are often sold at auctions at astronomical prices.
-Usually, the oldest crescents are found among the high alcohol, fortified dessert wines as Madeira, port wine, sherry, etc. The following list includes very old wines that were still edible.
+As a rule, the oldest crescents are found among high-alcohol, fortified dessert wines such as Madeira, Port, Sherry and Co.
+The following list includes very old wines that were still drinkable.